-- 1. Loans of Personal Monies from the Candidate A candidate may loan personal monies to his or her own campaign. - 2.
+1. Loans of Personal Monies from the Candidate - A candidate may loan personal monies to his or her own campaign.
 Personal monies are defined to include the proceeds from a bank loan issued to a candidate in his or her personal capacity.
 Until repaid, such a loan is treated as a contribution to the campaign.
-Like all contributions from the candidate, - 3. such a loan is subject to the personal monies contributions limit of \$880 (for candidates for the Legislature) \$1,580 (for candidates for statewide office).
-All loans must be repaid within seven days of receiving Clean Elections funds. - 4.
-Loans from Individuals other than the Candidate Individuals other than the candidate may loan monies to a campaign.
+Like all contributions from the candidate, such a loan is subject to the personal money contribution limit of \$970 (for candidates for the Legislature) \$1,910 (for candidates for statewide office).
+All loans must be repaid within seven days of receiving Clean Elections funds.

+2. Loans from Individuals other than the Candidate - Individuals other than the candidate may loan monies to a campaign.
 Until repaid, such a loan is treated as a contribution to the campaign.
-Like all contributions from individuals other than the candidate, such a loan is subject to the individual contributions limit of \$210.
+Like all contributions from individuals other than the candidate, such a loan is subject to the individual contributions limit of \$220.
 All loans must be repaid within seven days of receiving Clean Elections funds.